thangchung/practical-dapr/README.md

 Want to develop this application?
 Reference at [Developer Guidance](/docs/developer_guide.md)

 Want to deployment this application?
 Reference at [Deployment Guidance](/docs/deployment_guide.md)

+## Show your support

+If you liked `practical-dapr` project or if it helped you, please give a star :star: for this repository.
+That will not only help strengthen our .NET community but also improve cloud-native apps development skills for .NET developers in around the world.
+Thank you very much :+1:

 ## Contributing